[This post was brought to you with support from Flights24]

 Las Vegas is a very nocturnal city (as you’d expect), so catching a plane after work and arriving in the late evening doesn’t mean you’ve missed anything.
 When you get to the Las Vegas McCarran International Airport, hop in a taxi or a shuttle (the shuttles are cheap and easy) to your hotel and check in, get dressed for the night, and then head out for a late dinner.
 The real party doesn’t get started until late in Las Vegas, so you have plenty of time to enjoy a nice dinner and drinks.

 After dinner, it’s time to gamble.
 Even if you’re not a gambler, you can’t take a trip to Las Vegas without putting $20 on the roulette wheel.
 Hit the slots, try your hand at craps, or sit down at a poker table for an hour or two – the night is young and you should enjoy a bit of gambling.
 It’s always a good idea to set a gambling limit before you hit the tables.
 Only play with as much as you’re prepared to lose.
 Yeah, you’ve heard that before, and yeah, I’m certainly not the person to be giving advice about frugality, but its good advice.
+Online gaming sites are also good choices for those who are more comfortable playing at home.
+If you are looking for legitimate online casinos that accept Gamstop players, click here for non-Gamstop information.

 When you’ve got a nice buzz going, and you’re tired of gambling (or you’ve lost all your money), it’s time to hit the clubs.
 The best places to go are constantly changing, but current top clubs in Las Vegas include old standards like Vanity, Tao, Pure, and the new Marquee.